legendu-net/blog/misc/content/2017-04-08-odbc-vs-jdbc-in-python.markdown

 2. `py4jdbc` (based on Py4j) is another JDBC package which claims to be faster than `JayDeBeApi` (based on JPype) but it is relative young compared to JayDeBeApi.

 3. Just ignore the JayDeBeApi3 package (for Python3 only).

 4. PyAthenaJDBC is a JDBC package specifically for Amazon Athena.

-## ODBC Packages in Python
+### ODBC Packages in Python

 1. `pyodbc` and `SQLAlchemy` are general purpose packages relying on ODBC.

 2. There are lots of database specific packages relying on ODBC.
 For example,
 `teradata` is a Python package for Teradata SQL which relies on ODBC or RESTful.

+## Database Modules

+1. json: JSON parsing.

+2. sqlite3

+3. [JayDeBeApi](https://github.com/baztian/jaydebeapi): connect to databases using Java JDBC in Python.

+4. PyMySQL, MySQLdb

+5. PyMongo

+6. teradata

+7. pyodbc, pypyodbc: Python ODBC bridget.

+8. SQLAlchemy

+9. sqlalchemy-teradata

 ## Misc